eve-esa/eve-rag/data/README.md

-# Process and upload raw data
+# Process raw data and upload to Qdrant
+This code:

-## This code processes the metadata from AWS RDS and Markdown Files from AWS S3
+- Processes the metadata from AWS RDS
+- Reads Markdown files from AWS S3
+- Extracts chunks from the markdown documents
-## Creates a jsonl file by extracting chunks from md docs
+- Creates a `.jsonl` file containing:
+  - Each chunk of content
-## Jsonl file has chunks and metadeta for each chunk
+  - Associated metadata for each chunk
-## The chunks from the jsonl files are then uploaded to Qdrant database
+- Uploads the chunks from the `.jsonl` file to a Qdrant vector database

 # Installation
 ## Step 1: Clone the repository